 I ended the last post by drawing some comparisons between the two major repositories for submitting expression data (GEO and ArrayExpress).
 To continue I will look at one of the major repositories for storing controlled access data (EGA).
 The diagrams shown below, which are to aid your understanding of their submission processes, may hint at their greater complexity and the higher levels of frustration that users suffer when submitting data to these repositories.

 EGA is a controlled access repository hosted by the EBI for all types of sequence and genotype data.
 The NCBI equivalent of EGA is dbGaP.
 All data submitted to EGA must be subject to controlled access as defined by the original consent forms.
-EGA splits the type of data for submission into three categories, with different and specific file format requirements, as shown in this figure:
+EGA splits the type of data for submission into three categories, with different and specific file format requirements.

 Of note, EGA now also accepts metagenomic data, using the MIxS (Minimum Information about any (x) Sequence) to describe this type of data.

 Submitting sequence data to EGA involves three main steps: file preparation, file upload and metadata submission.
 File preparation involves using the JAVA-based client egaCryptor which encrypts each file to make it EGA compliant, and generates associated md5sum files.
 These files can then be uploaded using Aspera or FTP.
 Finally, the EGA Webin service can be used to register the study and to submit affiliated metadata to the REST server.

 Submitting array-based data to EGA follows the same first two steps (file preparation and upload) as with submitting sequence data.
 However, the final step of submitting metadata is slightly different.
 While you still use the EGA Webin service, one must also complete the Array-based Format sheet (AF).